50shades0fGraei/GRAEI-Labs/README.md

 # GRAEI-Labs
-A space as an environment and chatbot that acts as a program or project your working on so that tit can give actu a l dislogue and serve as the voice of the software or application so that you can know of it'd needs and integrate in simulation new ideas
+A space as an environment and chatbot that acts as a program or project your working on so that tit can give actual dialogue and serve as the voice of the software or application so that you can know of it'd needs and integrate in simulation new ideas
 # GRAEI-Labs

 Welcome to GRAEI-Labs!
 This repository includes an innovative project to create a simulation chatbot that gives voice to software or applications for better assessment and integration.